-Our firm is investigating cases Nationwide where individuals who took the prescription drug Elmiron® and suffered a permanent form of vision loss known as Maculopathy; a degenerative condition that results in gradual loss of sight and begins with problems in one’s central field of vision.
+Our firm is still investigating cases Nationwide where individuals who took the prescription drug Elmiron® suffered a permanent form of vision loss known as Maculopathy; a degenerative condition that results in loss of sight and blindness.

-Elmiron, also known as Pentosan Polysulfate Sodium (“PPS”), is the only oral medical approved by the U.S. Food & Drug Administration to treat Interstitial Cystitis (“IC”), also commonly referred to as PBS (“Painful Bladder Syndrome”) or IC/PBS.
+Elmiron, also known as Pentosan Polysulfate Sodium (“PPS”), was first introduced in 1996 and is the only oral medical approved by the U.S. Food & Drug Administration to treat Interstitial Cystitis (“IC”), commonly referred to as PBS (“Painful Bladder Syndrome”) or IC/PBS.
 IC/PBS is a condition that largely affects women more than men.
 The patient suffers from a swollen bladder wall causing significant pain and discomfort in the bladder and pelvic area, urinary frequency, urgency, reduced bladder capacity, and nocturia.
 It is estimated that more than one-million people in the U.S. are affected by the condition.

 “Given the emerging evidence linking PPS to macular disease, ophthalmologists have a new role in protecting patients at risk for this vision-threatening condition.
 Many of us may unknowingly follow affected patients.
 Many patients harboring this condition may either be undetected or misdiagnosed with similar-appearing conditions.“

 Adam M. Hanif, MD, and Nieraj Jain, MD, Atlanta – Review of Opthamology (July 10, 2019)